NurfaNuva/NurfaNuva/README.md

 #### My Gist https://github.com/NurfaNuva

-- 🔭 I’m currently working on software development project; UKMads.
+- 🔭 I’m currently working on software development project; myParcel.
 - 🌱 I’m currently leaning Laravel.
 - 💬 Ask me about nothing.
 I'm good with it.
 - 😄 Feel free to educate me if you find any unnecessary code in my repo.